 Regarding factors affecting development control regulations' compliance, the study concludes there is need for accountability among the development control stakeholders (policy makers, development control officials, developers and the general public) for effective development control regulations' compliance.
-With formulation of informed development control policies by the development control policy makers, strict enforcement of development control by the development control officials and adequate participation and compliance of development control regulations' compliances by the development system of the developers and the public in general, development control regulations' compliance would be enhanced.
+With formulation of informed development control policies by the development control policy makers, strict enforcement of development control by the development control officials and adequate participation and compliance of development control regulations by the developers and the public in general, development control regulations' compliance would be enhanced.